JuliaLang/julia/doc/manual/types.rst

     julia> isa(1,FloatingPoint)
     false

-The ``typeof`` function, already used throughout the manual in examples, returns the type of its argument.
+The :func:`typeof` function, already used throughout the manual in examples, returns the type of its argument.
 Since, as noted above, types are objects, they also have types, and we can ask what their types are: